Codigo-io/docs/docs/development-suite/codigo-studio.md

 **Congratulations!** 🎉👏 at this point, you should have a basic understanding of the available tools that Código Studio comes with.
 To summarize what we learned:

-- Código Studio comes with Cargo, Solana, and Codigo CLI
+- Código Studio comes with Cargo, Solana, and Código CLI
 - Código Studio is based on the Visual Studio Code editor
 - Código Studio comes with a web-based documentation extension